Discover 5G Technology | The Latest Network Generation | O2

 5G vs 4G

-Much, much quicker than 4G, which means you’ll be able to do everything you do now, but faster.
-Download a full movie as you run for a train.
-Enjoy perfect video calling when you’re out and about.
+Our new 5G is around 10 times faster than 4G, which means you’ll be able to do everything you do now, but in less time.
+Download a movie as you run for the bus.
+Enjoy stutter-free video calling when you’re out and about.
 And easily upload and email big files, while you work on the go.